Robert Shetterly's Americans Who Tell The Truth

 Award-winning filmmaker, Richard Kane, has made a documentary about Robert Shetterly and Americans Who Tell the Truth.
-Please support this outreach project, which will take the AWTT portraits to many more people around the country.
-Watch the trailer and other clips.
-Then, if you're inspired, please donate!
+To learn more got to www.kanelewis.com.

 Most Recent Portraits

 Our full gallery now includes over 240 portraits of American truth-tellers.
 You can browse the full gallery.
 Or just begin your exploration by linking to a few of the most recent additions to the series here.